-- When receiving funds, the bank treats the payment as cleared money and allows the recipient to spend or withdraw as soon as the payment is credited to the final account.
+Wire transfers are similar to an electronic cashier’s check when it comes to safety.
+The bank typically treats the payment as cleared money when it receives the funds.
+It allows the recipient to spend or withdraw the money as soon as the payment is credited to the final account.

 Cost to Send and Receive

-ACH transfers are almost always free for consumers—especially if you’re receiving funds in your account.
-Sending money to friends and family using apps or P2P payment services is usually free or around $1 per payment (those services often use the ACH network to fund payments.
+ACH transfers are almost always free for consumers, especially if you’re receiving funds in your account.
+Sending money to friends and family using apps or P2P payment services is usually free or around $1 per payment.
+These services often use the ACH network to fund payments.

 You can often arrange both wire transfers and ACH payments online, but it depends on your bank.